 There are three types of barcode scanning technology.
 Most corded barcode scanners utilize laser scanning.
-Its advantage is a high speed and low error, but laser scanners can’t read 2D barcodes.
+Its advantage is high speed and low error, but laser scanners can’t read 2D barcodes.

 CCD scanners, or charged coupling devices, capture a barcode as an image and then decode it.
 Such devices are durable, economical, and work well in direct sunlight or on device screens.
 However, CCD scanners have a small scanning range and can’t read barcodes wider than the imager line.

 Finally, 2D area imagers work the same way as CCD scanners but have a wider copying area.
 This enables 2D area imagers to read 1D and 2D barcodes of nearly any size even from a distance.
-That’s the type of scanners used in modern handheld computers.
-The only drawback of such scanners is a higher price.
+That’s the type of scanner used in modern handheld computers.
+The only drawback of such scanners is the higher price.

 Advance Your Business With EE – Contact Us

 Implementing barcode scanning for your business is a wise yet large investment.
-If you wish to purchase best-in-class barcode scanning devices, contact Energy Electronics directly for consultation or quote.
+If you wish to purchase best-in-class barcode scanning devices, contact Energy Electronics directly for consultation or a quote.
 We’re a certified reseller of Sonim, Zebra, CAT, Kyocera, and other rugged handheld computers and strive to provide the best offers on bulk orders.
-For a quote on the Honeywell CT60, the Sonim RS60, the Sonim RS80 or the Getac T800, please reach out using the form below.
+For a quote on the Honeywell CT60, the Sonim RS60, the Sonim RS80, or the Getac T800, please reach out using the form below.